 The very clean seawater, is then forced at high pressure through thousands of reverse osmosis membranes, which act as very fine filters, to remove dissolved salts and other particles.
 Fresh water is extracted and seawater concentrate is left behind.
 Approximately 42% of the seawater becomes drinking water.

 The fresh water produced by the Sydney Desalination Plant is treated to meet the Australian Drinking Water Guidelines.
-Fluoride is added to protect teeth, as is done with all of Sydney's water.
+Fluoride is added, as is done with all of Sydney’s water.

 The drinking water then travels through an 18 kilometre pipeline to join the Sydney Water supply network at Erskineville.
 It can supply up to 1.5 million people south of Sydney Harbour and as far west as Bankstown.

-The remaining seawater concentrate is about twice as salty and about one degree warmer than the ocean.
+The remaining seawater concentrate is about twice as salty than the ocean.
 It is returned through a large pipe that lies beneath the seabed.
-The seawater is dispersed using specially designed diffusers which return the seawater concentrate to normal salinity and temperature within 50-75 metres from the outlet point.
+The seawater is dispersed using specially designed diffusers which return the seawater concentrate to normal salinity within 50-75 metres from the outlet point.

 Approximately 58% of the intake seawater is returned to the ocean as seawater concentrate or brine.
-The seawater concentrate is about twice the salinity and one degree warmer than the ocean.
+The seawater concentrate is about twice the salinity warmer than the ocean.

-The Sydney Desalination Plant requires roughly 46 Megawatts at full production.
+The Sydney Desalination Plant is powered by 100% renewable wind energy and requires roughly 38 Megawatts at full production.
 The energy it consumes is equivalent to the energy consumed by a domestic fridge if all of the water used in the household was supplied from our desalination plant.

 SDP places a high priority on minimising any environmental impacts – both on land and in the water.
 To support this, SDP has put in place one of the most stringent marine environment monitoring programs of its kind.
 The marine environment was monitored for three years before construction and for three years after commissioning.

 The Marine and Estuarine Monitoring Program (MEMP) has also been a strong focus of the SDP.
-Research has shown that, once dishcarged to the ocean, the seawater concentrate returns to normal temperature and salinity within 50 - 75 metres from the outlet.
+Research has shown that, once discharged to the ocean, the seawater concentrate returns to ocean salinity within 50 – 75 metres from the outlet.
 This is called the near field mixing zone.
 It has been found that there are no significant impacts on seawater quality or aquatic ecology from the seawater concentrate beyond the near field mixing zone and minimal impact within near field mixing zone.

 On land , a third of the plant site at Kurnell has been kept as a conservation area.
 This area is protected and native species of flora and fauna are regularly monitored.
 This includes a program to survey the numbers of grey headed flying foxes and green and golden bell frogs in the area.